Industry vs Inferiority: Psychosocial Stage 4

 Industry vs. Inferiority Age

-Between the ages of 6-12, after children have completed the “Initiative vs. Guilt” stage, they enter into a new psychological crisis.
-For many Americans, this is the time in which a child enters grade school.
-They aren’t just answering to parents or family members anymore – they’re also answering to teachers.
+Between the ages of 6-12, children enter into a new psychological crisis after completing the “Initiative vs. Guilt” stage.
+For many Americans, this is when a child enters grade school.
+They aren’t just answering to parents or family members anymore - they’re also answering to teachers.

 What Happens During the Industry vs. Inferiority Stage?

 All of a sudden, the child’s performance is measured.
 In previous stages, they were learning basic skills and engaging in play.
-While they certainly hit certain milestones (their first words, walking, etc.) measurement wasn’t involved.
-Through the fourth stage of development, they are getting report cards, grades, and more feedback from teachers.
-And they are beginning to see their peers getting all of these things, too.
+While they certainly hit certain milestones (their first words, walking, etc.), measurement wasn’t involved.
+Through the fourth development stage, they get report cards, grades, and more feedback from teachers, and they are beginning to see their peers getting all of these things.

 What does the child do with all of this information?
 They compare.
-Social Comparison Theory suggests that humans have an innate drive to compare themselves to others.
+Social Comparison Theory suggests humans have an innate drive to compare themselves to others.
 This makes total sense.
-We compare our work ethic to another person’s to make sure we are keeping up.
+We compare our work ethic to another person's to ensure we keep up.
 We compare ourselves to someone to see if we are desirable, strong, or well-liked.
 Through the comparison of others, we understand our place in the world.

 Of course, the results of this comparison are not always positive.
 A child may determine that they are inferior to their peers.
 That doesn’t feel very nice.
 And when children are subjected to standardized testing, the determination of who is “above” who is easier to make than ever.

 The information that children use to make comparisons and move through this crisis may not be very helpful.
 How they interpret that information also makes a difference.
 Remember that study I mentioned at the top of this blog post?
-The comparisons that young children are making between boys and girls are a result of the environment around them.
+The comparisons that young children make between boys and girls result from the environment around them.
 Children may not have all the test scores of their classmates to see that the boy and girl classmates are scoring equally on math, science, and language tests.
 They are taking in the world around them.
-They hear parents ask the boy child if he’s going to be an astronaut while the girl child is asked about being a princess.
+They hear parents ask the boy child if he will be an astronaut while the girl child is asked about being a princess.
 The world is changing, sure.
-But the study mentioned goes to show how subtle gestures can move a child through this crisis.
+However, the study shows how subtle gestures can move a child through this crisis.

 kid getting good grades